Turbulent magnetic decay controlled by two conserved quantities: Conclusions

 A more general question is that of a decay governed by two decay laws and whether there are other useful examples where the physics discussed in the present paper can be studied.
-As far as turbulence is concerned, one might think of the Loitsyansky and Saffman integrals, which represent the coefficients of the $k^4$ and $k^2$ terms in the Taylor expansion of the kinetic energy spectrum \citep[see, e.g.,][]{Davidson00}.
-Here, the Saffman integral might become more important at later times when long-range interactions have occurred \citep{HS23b}.
-This could also be applied to the magnetic case.
+As far as turbulence is concerned, one might think of the Saffman and Loitsyansky integrals, which represent the coefficients of the $k^2$ and $k^4$ terms in the Taylor expansion of the kinetic energy spectrum \citep[see, e.g.,][]{Davidson00}.
+An initial $k^4$ spectrum (for a vanishing Saffman integral) might survive for some time, but neither of the two integrals is well conserved, and the Saffman integral might become important at later times when long-range interactions have occurred \citep{HS23b}.
+This idea could also be applied to the magnetic case.

+The case with an imposed magnetic field in a triply periodic domain is known to be peculiar.
+The mean magnetic helicity density of the remaining magnetic field (without the imposed one) is not conserved \citep{Berger97}.
+Although one can construct an additional quantity that takes the imposed field into account \citep{Stribling+94}, it turns out that it is not gauge-variant \citep{BM04}.
+Our present work has shown that with an imposed mean magnetic field, also the Hosking integral is no longer conserved and tends to zero.

+In summary, the present work has extended our knowledge about the Hosking integral, a remarkably useful quantity whose influence on many aspects of decaying hydromagnetic turbulence can be understood based on dimensional analysis.
+Numerical simulations are used to pinpoint the values of the coefficients.
+For several different systems, the set of these coefficients has been found to be similar, suggesting that their values might be fundamental quantities.
+But more work is required to establish this more firmly.